paulinopjc/edia/README.md

 ## Models

-The GIAVault application uses Mongoose models to define the structure and behavior of the data stored in the MongoDB database.
+The EdiaVault application uses Mongoose models to define the structure and behavior of the data stored in the MongoDB database.
 The models are located in the `models/` directory and include schemas for insurance policies, notifications, users, and more.

 ## Helpers